GannettDigital/api-docs/source/includes/_google_services.md

 |`web_property_name`|No|Creates/updates value.|

 **WARNING:** If a `client_id` value is not included the call will create/updated a default configuration for project_id: `client-center-284215` that can only be used to call: `/client_reporting/google_analytics`.
 Therefore if you intend the configuration to be used to call another report (Ex. `/client_reporting/google_search_console`) the `client_id` should be treated as a `required` param.
 When provided `client_id` must match value used to create access_token and refresh_token or attempts to refresh a token will fail.

+**Special Case: Neigborly Google Analytics**
+For each Neighborly brand only the last configuration created (by any gmaid within that brand) is used when making a call to `google_analytics`
 #### Example Local Dev Curl:

 ```